Meet Frank from 'complicity city' by guy salvidge

 About the Author:

-High School teacher by day, award-winning author of ‘Frank’ and novel ‘Yellowcake Springs’ (and follow-up ‘Yellowcake Summer’) by night, Guy Salvidge delves deep into the secret lives of some of Perth’s most unsavoury characters in his latest offering, ‘City of Rubber Stamps’.
+High School teacher by day, award-winning author of ‘Frank’ and novel ‘Yellowcake Springs’ (and follow-up ‘Yellowcake Summer’) by night, Guy Salvidge delves deep into the secret lives of some of Perth’s most unsavoury characters in his latest offering, ‘Complicity City’.

 For more information on Guy and his work, visit: